dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 ----------------------------------------------------------------
-#### Correctness: Read reset values to santity check.
+#### Correctness: Read reset values to sanity check.

 Of

 ----------------------------------------------------------------
-#### Correctness: I get 12517 from the devide, is that right?
+#### Correctness: I get 12517 from the device, is that right?

 Who knows?

 Often have no idea if the value of the device is right.
 So find special cases where you can detect.
-For an analogue to digital converter, attach an attenuator that you can cycle between off and on (and multple that have different recistence)
+For an analogue to digital converter, attach an attenuator that you can cycle between off and on (and multiple that have different resistance)

 part of this:  datasheets will give value